raymondvan16/Install-osTicket-with-Azure-VM/README.md

 - Remote Desktop
 - Internet Information Services (IIS)

-<h2>Operating Systems Used </h2>
+<h2>Virtual Machine on Azure</h2>

 - Windows 10</b> (21H2)

-<h2>List of Prerequisites</h2>
+<h2>Walkthrough</h2>
-Log into the VM with Remote Desktop
+-Log into the VM with Remote Desktop

-Within the VM (osticket-vm), download the osTicket-Installation-Files.zip using the link https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD and unzip it onto your desktop.
+-Within the VM (osticket-vm), download the osTicket-Installation-Files.zip using the link https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD and unzip it onto your desktop.
 The folder should be called “osTicket-Installation-Files” We will use the files in this folder to install osTicket and some of the dependencies.